linrunner/tlp-doc/faq/installation.rst

 **power-profiles-daemon:** see above.

+**Powertop:** please refer to :doc:`powertop`.

+**Slimbook Battery:** uses TLP as backend to apply power saving and for this purpose continuously overwrites your TLP configuration.
+If you want to configure TLP individually, you need to uninstall Slimbook Battery first.

 **system76-power:** works on the same set of :ref:`kernel settings
 <intro-how-it-works>`.
 Do not use together with TLP.

-**Powertop:** please refer to :doc:`powertop`.

 **thermald:** thermald's purpose is to limit power dissipation before the laptop's temperature gets critical.
-TLP enables power saving features globally to optimize battery power especially in idle and low workload situations.
+TLP enables power saving to optimize battery power especially in idle and low workload situations.
 TLP does not conflict with thermald.

 **throttled:** only throttled's dynamic `HWP_Mode` setting interferes with TLP's